zasadnyy-inc/o-zasadnyy-com/app/_posts/2015-02-17-maven-grunt-bower.markdown

 </div>

-For sure you want to watch your files for changes and re-run Grunt tasks.
-One solution is to use [grunt-contrib-watch](https://github.com/gruntjs/grunt-contrib-watch), but if you use Eclipse, than you will meet problems with it.
-Hopefully, the plugin contains support for M2E, including lifecycle mappings and support for incremental builds in Eclipse.
+Next  we'll set up project regeneration on file changes.
+One way to achieve this is to use [grunt-contrib-watch][3], but if you're using Eclipse, it's not going to work out of the box.
+We'll also need to setup M2E life-cycle mappings to support Eclipse incremental builds.

-For this purpose there are additional configuration options:
+For this purpose, there are configuration options:

  - **srcdir** (optional, for M2Eclipse integration) - a directory to check for changed files before executing in an incremental build
  - **triggerfiles** (optional, for M2Eclipse integration) - a list of files to check for changes before executing in an incremental build